ember-batcher/ember-batcher/README.md

 ### Reads, then Writes

 Since the purpose of this addon is to minimize layout thrashing, we want to perform _all_ *reads* before we perform *writes*.
-Additionally, we want to encourage closing over values created during the *read* phase that are used in the *write* phase.
-This helps ensure that work doesn't leak outside of the frame we're performing the work in.
+Additionally, you should close over values created during the *read* phase that are used in the *write* phase.
+This helps ensure that work doesn't leak outside of the frame we're performing the work in, and allows you to prepare values in the *read* phase that are used in the subsequent *write* phase.

+To be clear, *writes* should not occur during the *reads* phase, therefore you should not have any code that performs any reads from within the callback of `readDOM`.
+All *writes* should occur inside a call to `mutateDOM`, whether that's in a non-nested call to `_mutateDOM` itself, or from a `nested` call to `mutateDOM` inside of a `readDOM` call.

 Example of *read* first, then *write*.